HKOLWD/AlexaForce/README.md

 In the git repo you will find the JSON definition of the model that can be used with the provided APEX Sample Skill (AlexaModel.json).
 The model you create ultimately defines the APEX code you need to write to interact with it.
 The more complex the model, the more elaborate your APEX handler should be.
 A lot of the handling can be outsourced to Amazon though, if you use a Dialog model.

 Alexa also allows you to define Dialogs, that allow you to put more of the control of the interaction between Alexa and the user inside the model.
 For example, you can let the model handle reprompting for required slots and determine completion of an Intent.
-AlexaForce supports both a Dialog model (using Directives) and a simpler JSON model.
+AlexaForce supports both a Dialog model (using Directives) and a simpler JSON model (like the SampleSkill).

 Make sure to fully setup the configuration.
 Once all checkboxes are lit, you're done.
 The following parts are required to wire up the Alexa model with your Salesforce skill.